Should Pakistan apologize to Bangladesh for the 1971 war? | DW | 30.03.2021

 The legacy of Bangladesh's independence war has tainted relations between the two Muslim-majority South Asian countries for years.

+Author Anam Zakaria commended the recent reconciliation efforts by both the Pakistani and Bangladeshi governments, but stressed that if either country wants to make any "meaningful strides," Pakistan must "acknowledge the violence of 1971 as well as the political, economic and cultural discrimination prior to Bangladesh's birth."

-Political science professor Ali Riaz of Illinois State University thinks Khan's decision to congratulate Bangladesh on its golden jubilee of independence, however, indicates a willingness to restrengthen ties.
+Political science professor Ali Riaz of Illinois State University thinks Khan's decision to congratulate Bangladesh on its golden jubilee of independence indicates a willingness to restrengthen ties.

 "In recent months, overtures from both countries indicate that they are trying to set aside their differences of the past decade.
 A telephone call from the Pakistani prime minister to his Bangladeshi counterpart last summer, for example, indicated that Pakistan is interested in turning the page," Riaz told DW.